 There is a ton more to do here in this amazing city.
 This has literally just scratched the surface.

-BEST THINGS TO DO IN QUEENSLAND: RAINBOW BEACH by Nicci of Travel with Boys
+by Nicci of Travel with Boys

 The small beachside town of Rainbow Beach in Queensland is a paradise just waiting to be explored.
 Its white sandy beaches, clear blue skies and rainbow coloured cliffs, provide a spectacular backdrop for any holiday.